-- Countries subject to sanctions, embargoes or similar measures issued by, for example, the United Nations (UN).
-In addition, in some circumstances, countries subject to sanctions or measures similar to those issued by bodies such as the UN, but that may not be universally recognised, may be taken into account by a real estate professional because of the standing of the issuer of the sanctions and the nature of the measures. - Countries identified by credible sources6 as generally lacking appropriate AML/CFT laws, regulations and other measures. - Countries identified by credible sources as being a location from which funds or support are provided to terrorist organizations. - Countries identified by credible sources as having significant levels of corruption or other criminal activity.
+• Countries subject to sanctions, embargoes or similar measures issued by, for example, the United Nations (UN) and OFAC.
+In addition, in some circumstances, countries subject to sanctions or measures similar to those issued by bodies such as the UN, but that may not be universally recognised, may be taken into consideration by a firm because of the standing of the issuer of the sanctions and the nature of the measures.